 As someone whose AI skepticism has been growing in recent months, I’ve noticed a change: more people are joining me in the ranks of AI skeptic.

-It’s not that we (I) are inherently anti-technology.
+It’s not that we are inherently anti-technology.
 Quite the contrary; I use high-tech tools for everything I do.
-But I think what is becoming increasingly clear is that regular people see the use of AI-generated imagery in advertising and social media as fundamentally cheap.
+But I think what is becoming increasingly clear is that regular people see the use of AI-generated imagery in advertising and social media as cheap.
 At best it’s perceived as a shortcut with an air of tackiness, which is not ideal for marketing.
-But the real issue is what message is carried by the worst case scenario: at worst, AI-generated imagery isn’t just cheap, it’s dishonest.
+The real issue is what message is carried by the worst case scenario: AI-generated imagery isn’t just cheap, it can be perceived as dishonest.

-Anyone who has read my ramblings via my newsletter has undoubtedly noticed that was once a skepticism about AI is turning into something more akin to disdain.
+Anyone who has read my newsletter has undoubtedly noticed that what was once skepticism about AI is turning to disdain.
 That’s not because of the technology itself, it’s because of how it’s being implemented.
-In so much marketing and communication — particularly visual branding — it’s used to cut corners.
+In so much marketing and communication — particularly visual branding — AI is used to cut corners.

-The folks most loudly touting how wonderful the shortcut machine is, they’re often the same folks running crypto scams and selling timeshares.
-And regular folks are beginning to take notice.
+The folks most loudly touting how wonderful the shortcut machine is seem to be the same folks running crypto scams and selling timeshares.
+Regular people are beginning to take notice.

-Consequently, what once appeared to have the potential as a viable replacement for some photography, video and graphic design is now becoming the third rail of marketing communications.
+What once appeared to have the potential as a viable replacement for some types of photography, video and graphic design is now becoming the third rail of marketing communications.
 If you want to instill distrust with your customers, put an AI-generated image of your face on social media.
 The critics are neither quiet nor shy.

-Social media hubbub aside, what is becoming clear (courtesy of studies from the likes of Virginia Commonwealth University and the estimable PBS) is that the public trust is eroded when AI — particularly AI-generated imagery — is used.
-(And no, just because I use em-dashes doesn’t mean this was written by AI.
-I didn’t even use a spellcheckr.)
+Social media angst aside, what is becoming clear (courtesy of studies from the likes of Virginia Commonwealth University and the estimable PBS) is that the public trust is eroded when AI-generated imagery is used.

 If businesses and brands hope to build trust with customers, they’re going to have to get more human.
-And, at the very least, they’re going to have to use the word “authentic” but actually mean it.
+At the very least, they’ll have to use the word “authentic” but actually mean it.
 AI-generated imagery is inauthenticity personified.
-To build trust, real people operating real cameras pointed at real people will be required.
+To build trust, real people operating real cameras pointed at other real people will be required.

 I know, I’m a guy who sells hammers so it’s unsurprising to learn that I see everything as a nail.
 Yes, it will be good for business.
 But I believe this, too.